 For the poor and the rich, Long Term Care is not as much of an issue.
-Medicaid will cover some or most of the cost of long term care for the poor.
+Medicaid will cover some or most of the cost of long-term care for the poor.
 Medicaid is funded by a partnership between the federal and state governments.
 Those with almost no assets qualify for Medicaid.
-The rich also don’t have an issue since they will have choices which won’t depend on finances.
+The rich also don’t have an issue since they will have choices that won’t depend on finances.

 Most of us in the middle likely assume that Medicare will pay for the support that is needed as we age and need help.
 The truth is that Medicare does not pay for the support care that we likely will need.

 Medicare will pay for e.g. hospital stays, hospice care and certain Nursing Home stays.
 Medicare does pay for Home Health Care.
 Unfortunately, Home Health Care is not what we imagine it to be.
 Home Health Care refers to certain skilled needs that a patient might have e.g. Physical therapy or Occupational Therapy or Wound care etc. Medicare provides limited coverage for a short period of time.
 The bottom line is that Medicare does not pay for one’s long term care needs.

 When one thinks of elderly family members long term care, they might think that means Medicare-funded long term stay in a nursing home.
 This is also not the case.
 Medicare does not pay for long term stays in a Nursing Home.
 Usually, a person is eligible for 21 days.
 Most people in Nursing Homes that are covered by Medicare are in for a short time only.

 One can live in a Nursing Home but has to be paid for out of pocket i.e. out of their or their family’s pocket.
 Nursing Home care is very expensive.
 Depending on the location and other factors, Nursing Home Care costs at least $6000/month.